Saturday, August 11, 2012

 Books

-Teaching Math to People with Down Syndrome and Other Hands-On Learners by DeAnna Horstmeier has many activities for learning prenumber and early number concepts.
+Teaching Math to People With Down Syndrome and Other Hands-On Learners: Basic Survival Skills (Topics in Down Syndrome) Book 1 by DeAnna Horstmeier has many activities for learning prenumber and early number concepts.

-Number Skills for Infants with Down Syndrome (0-5 years old)
+Number Skills Development for Infants with Down Syndrome (0-5 Years) (Down Syndrome Issues & Information) (Pt.
+1)

 Fun Math For Young Learners